ParticlePeter/Erupted-V2/README.md

 V-Erupt is a submodule of Erupted-V2.
 Either invoke ` git submodule update --init --recursive` or pull it to some other location (it is not a dub project!).
 You'll also need the [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) repo (Requires Python 3 and lxml.etree).
-Finally, to erupt the DLang bindings, call `erupt_dlang.py` passing `path/to/Vulkan-docs` as first argument and an output folder for the D files as second argument.
+Finally, to erupt the d bindings, call `erupt_dlang.py` passing `path/to/Vulkan-docs` as first argument and an output folder for the D files as second argument.

 ErupteD deprecation and upgrade process